Configuring an SFTP server based on CentOS 7

 -

-Make a backup of configuration files on the SFTP server
+Back up configuration files to the SFTP server

-This guide describes how to back up configuration (.conf
+This section describes how to back up configuration files (.conf

 folder.